 We may earn money or products from the companies mentioned in this post.

 Sintra, Portugal is one of the most popular day trips from Lisbon and with good reason.
-The resort town, nestled in the foothills of the Sintra Mountains, is dripping with beauty, charm, and history.
+The resort town, nestled in the foothills of the Sintra Mountains or the Serra de Sintra, is dripping with beauty, charm, and history.
 With castles that resemble something out of a fairy tale and ancient ruins that make you feel like you are visiting the Great Wall of China, there is so much to do in this small mountain town.
 While many will say a Lisbon to Sintra day trip is a must-do for anyone visiting Portugal, there are a few things to consider when planning a day trip to Sintra.

 How to get from Lisbon to Sintra for the day

 When it comes to transportation, a Lisbon to Sintra day trip is easy and convenient.

 If doing a Portugal road trip, you can elect to drive to Sintra if you have already rented a car.
 However, driving in Sintra can be quite stressful, particularly if making the drive up to Pena Palace from the town.
 If you are looking for the most convenient way to get to Sintra, you may also want to consider booking a private or small group tour that takes you to Sintra, Cabo da Roca, and Cascais.
 Day tours offer convenient hotel pickup in Lisbon, transportation to and from Sintra and the various tourist sites, and skip-the-line admission to the Sintra attractions.